-In his role as Group Vice President of Strategic Communications, Wesley Denton oversees a team of communications professionals that promote Heritage’s conservative policy ideas and team of experts on on multiple media platforms in Washington and around the country.
+In his role as Group Vice President of Communications, Wesley Denton oversees a team of communications professionals that promote Heritage’s conservative policy ideas and team of experts on on multiple media platforms in Washington and around the country.

 Denton previously served as a senior policy advisor to Heritage President Jim DeMint.
 He also worked on the launch of the American Perceptions Initiative, a research project devoted to understanding how Americans view conservative policies and ways to better communicate their benefits to the individual.